carhartt21/PRISM/README.md

 ### Inception Score (IS)
 - **Range**: [1, ∞) (higher is better)
 - **What it measures**: Confidence and diversity of class predictions from an Inception network on generated images only.
-- **Best when**: You lack paired real images but still want a quick read on sample quality/diversity (e.g., unconditional GANs).
+- **Best when**: You lack paired original images but still want a quick read on sample quality/diversity (e.g., unconditional GANs).
 Less reliable for domain-shifted data.

 ### Semantic Consistency (SegFormer)
 - **Range**: 0–100 % for pixel accuracy, mIoU, and frequency-weighted IoU (higher is better)
-- **What it measures**: Agreement between SegFormer segmentation masks for real vs. generated images, aggregated per class.
+- **What it measures**: Agreement between SegFormer segmentation masks for original vs. generated images, aggregated per class.
 - **Best when**: Auditing whether content integrity survives style / weather / domain shifts (e.g., roads stay roads, pedestrians stay pedestrians).
 Enables fine-grained analysis of which classes degrade.

 ## Output Format